Reading now: Outdoor work platforms & forklifts: Which machines for off-road use?

 A good landlord

-• checks access, weight and soil bearing capacity in advance
+• Checks access, weight and soil load-bearing capacity in advance

-• delivers on time – even to construction sites in forests, quarries or solar parks
+• Delivers on time – even to construction sites in the forest, quarry or solar park

-Tip: A landlord who really knows the terrain and machine behavior will recognize potential risks before they occur on the construction site.
+Tip: A landlord who truly understands the terrain and machine behavior can identify potential risks before they occur on the construction site.

-Conclusion: Anyone who works in the field needs the right equipment
+Conclusion: Anyone working in the field needs the right equipment.

-Unpaved ground isn't an excuse—it's a challenge.
-And it can be easily solved if you:
+Unpaved ground is not an excuse – it's a requirement.
+And that requirement can be easily met if you:

-• Select machines based on location – not wishful thinking
+• Select machines based on their place of use – not wishful thinking.

-• work with a landlord who knows your area
+• working with a landlord who knows your neighborhood

-The more difficult the terrain, the better the preparation must be.
+The more difficult the terrain, the better the preparation needs to be.

-Because in the end, what matters is not whether the stage is high enough – but whether it gets there safely at all.
+Because in the end, it doesn't matter whether the stage is high enough – but whether it gets there safely at all.

 Rectangle_1 - BIBERGER